skukla/commerce-mesh/DEVELOPMENT-STANDARDS.md

 ## Deployment

-Changes require rebuild and deploy:
+Changes require deployment:
-1. Make resolver changes
+1. Make resolver or schema changes
-2. `npm run build` - Generates mesh.json
+2. `npm run update` - Builds and deploys to staging
-3. `npm run update` - Deploys to staging
+3. Confirm with "y" when prompted
-4. Confirm with "y" when prompted
+4. Wait for provisioning (~1-2 minutes)

-5. Wait for provisioning (~1-2 minutes)
+Note: `npm run update` automatically runs the build step first, so there's no need to run `npm run build` separately.

 ## Environment Variables